aewshopping/ssg-deploy-test/src/posts/reviews/2023-10-13-review-age-of-atlantic-revolutions.md

 post_author: Anthony Webb
 date: 2023-10-13
 review_rating: ★★☆☆☆
-permalink: ''
+permalink: '/posts/reviews/2023-10-13-review-age-of-atlantic-revolutions/'
 review_summary: '<p>A bird eye view of the foundation of our modern world of nation states, in the connected revolutions around the Atlantic in the late 18th and early 19th century.</p><p>Griffin provides a welcome challenge to the often blinkered national histories that can dominate our view of the past.
 But despite all the learning, empathy and insight, this book is just too dry to turn the world upside-down.</p>'
 ---
+> It's history is the creation of a world
+>>> Simone de Beauvoir, America Day by Day

+In Colombia the first song I learnt on my battered travelling guitar was “Soy Colombiano” (“I am Colombian”) which goes something like this:

->> 🎵🎶Give me an alcoholic beverage:
+_🎵 Give me an alcoholic beverage:
 An alcoholic beverage made of sugar cane,
 With the sugar cane of my valleys and the aniseed of my mountains!
-Don’t give me foreign alcoholic beverages
+Don’t give me foreign alcoholic beverages.
 Which are expensive and don’t taste so good.
-For me the home grown stuff is always the best
+For me the home grown stuff is always the best.
 ¡Ay!
-How proud I feel to be born in my country!🎶🎵 [Colombia]
+How proud I feel to be born in my country!🎶🎵 [Colombia]_.

->>> Soy Colombiano by Rafael Godoy, translation by me with original language lyrics here[^1]
+(Soy Colombiano by Rafael Godoy, translation by me with original language lyrics here[^1])

-In Colombia the first song I learnt on my battered travelling guitar was “Soy Colombiano” (“I am Colombian”) with the main refrain repeated in each verse of “Ay!
-How proud I am to be a Colombian!” or some variant thereof.
-You can listen to some nice recordings on YouTube, including this one by the [celebrated Garzón Y Collazos](https://www.youtube.com/watch?v=wAxe3Uj_Gk8)

 This wasn’t atypical for popular South American guitar tunes.
 In every country there were a suite of well known songs telling the audience how lucky they are to be a citizen of that particular country.